 Summary of changes

-Nationally, stakeholder feedback has reflected a desire for better and more transparent licensing and regulation, with nationally transferable outcomes.
+Nationally, stakeholder feedback reflected a desire for better and more transparent licensing and regulation, with nationally transferable outcomes.
 This is outside the scope of this review, but important to note as there is a strong appetite to see training and regulation become a standard to raise the industry’s profile and create clear entry pathways.
-We are liaising with regulators and licensing bodies to get their insights and feedback.
+We have been liaising with regulators and licensing bodies to get their insights and feedback.

 Note: This project commenced prior to 1 July 2025 when the new Training Package Organising Framework commenced.
 It is therefore following the 2023 Training Package Organising Framework and adhering to the Standards for Training Packages 2023, Training Package Products Development and Endorsement Process Policy 2023 and the Training Package Products Policy 2023.